[[caption-width-right:350:And you thought you'd never cry [[BetterThanItSounds at a movie called]] ''Kung Fu Panda 2.'']]

 * It's a quick moment, but after Shen breaks through the barrier and sails into the harbor, Po swims over to check on Tigress, and realizing he's the last one left to stop Shen, pushes her away; she reached after him, as if to try and get him to stay.

-* When Po [[spoiler:gets hit by the cannon ball, it cuts to Shifu dozens of miles away as he falls from his staff and looks very distraught, implying he could sense what had just happened.
+* When Po [[spoiler:gets hit by the cannon ball, it cuts to Shifu hundreds of miles away as he falls from his staff and looks very distraught, implying he could sense what had just happened.
 The fact that Shifu who spent so much time of the first film disliking Po now looks completely heartbroken believing he's dead is what really gets to you.]]